Our team consists of the following people

 Nil Horoz

 Nil obtained her bachelor’s degree with honors in Psychology from University of Richmond, USA in 2015.
 After her bachelor’s degree, she worked as a Clinical Research Assistant at the National Center for School Mental Health (NCSMH) in Baltimore, USA.
 At NCSMH she worked on various projects focusing on advancing youth and school mental health.
 In 2018, she obtained a Research Master’s degree (cum laude) in Clinical and Developmental Psychopathology from Vrije Universiteit Amsterdam.
-Upon completing her Master’s, she started her PhD project in November 2018 to investigate the effects of household and school-level socioeconomic inequalities on elementary school children’s social, emotional, behavioral, and academic development.
-As socioeconomic inequalities are increasing worldwide and in order for all children to have equal opportunities, Nil aims to identify and improve the understanding of the factors and mechanisms that may not only explain but also reduce the inequalities
+In 2024, Nil obtained a PhD degree in Clinical Developmental Psychology from Vrije Universiteit Amsterdam.
+Her PhD research investigated the role of household- and school-level socioeconomic inequalities in elementary school children’s social, emotional, behavioral, and motivational development.
+Currently as a postdoctoral researcher, Nil is involved in teaching and research.
+Her research centers on identifying and understanding mechanisms that may not only explain but also reduce developmental inequalities.

 Christel Klootwijk